michaelbarkdoll/openstack-ansible/Deployment.md

 #### (https://docs.openstack.org/project-deploy-guide/openstack-ansible).

 If you have some questions, or would like some assistance with achieving your goals, then please feel free to reach out to us on the OpenStack Mailing Lists (particularly openstack-operators or openstack-dev) or on IRC in #openstack-ansible on the freenode network.

+This guide refers to the following types of hosts:

+- Deployment host, which runs the Ansible playbooks
+- Target hosts, where Ansible installs OpenStack services and infrastructure components